rebelsky/sams-assorted-musings-reflections/index.md

 - *Forthcoming*

 > An extended version of my answer from the FAQ.

+Remaining optimistic
+- *Forthcoming*

+> At a recent meeting of students and faculty about some campus issues, a student asked "How, after fifteen or more years of trying to advocate for change, and seeing where we are, how can you keep trying?"
+Here's my attempt to answer that question.

 For alumni and others who donate to the department
 --------------------------------------------------